 Author Visits To Schools

 The San Antonio Book Festival partners with select authors who make visits to area schools and teach lessons in the days leading up to the Festival.
+During the 2018 Book Festival weekend, six SABF authors visited nine schools, impacting more than 2,000 students.
+Most notably, Jason Reynolds (For Every One and Sunny), winner of the Kirkus Prize, the National Book Award, Newbery Award, and more, visited Roosevelt High School, Ed White Middle School, and Bibliotech East, presenting to nearly 1,200 students.
 In 2016 John Parra (Marvelous Cornelius) and Nathan Hale (Hazardous Tales: Alamo All-Stars) visited six schools, presenting to more than 2,000 students.
 In the past, Jack Gantos (The Key that Swallowed Joey Pigza), spoke at an Education Service Center-Region 20 evening event for librarians and teachers and spent the day teaching writing classes to three different grades at KIPP’s Camino Academy and Un Mundo Dual Language Academy.

 SABF is committed to expanding these author visits throughout the calendar year.
-If you are a teacher, librarian, or school administrator interested in booking one of these meaningful teaching sessions, please contact our Managing Director, Sherry Layman.
+If you are a teacher, librarian, or school administrator interested in booking one of these meaningful teaching sessions, please contact our Educational Outreach Coordinator, Edith Esparza-Young.